brikis98/yevgeniy-brikman-homepage/_posts/2011-08-01-up-all-night-linkedin-intern-hackday.md

 In my previous post, I showed you the [sights and sounds from day 1 of the LinkedIn Intern Hackday](https://www.ybrikman.com/writing/2011/07/31/up-all-night-linkedin-intern-hackday/).
-This post will do the same for day 2, Saturday July 30.
+This post will do the same for day 2, Saturday, July 30.
 The [Intern Hackday](http://hackday2011.linkedin.com/) was an overnight affair and just about all the interns worked straight through the night to get their hacks done by noon.
 45 projects were submitted, featuring a wide range of ideas, platforms and technologies.
-We saw games, music apps, UI frameworks, augmented reality, AI, location apps, IDE extensions, p2p file sharing, and even a 20 page report.
+We saw games, music apps, UI frameworks, augmented reality, AI, location apps, IDE extensions, p2p file sharing, and even a 20-page report.

 The pictures below are, as usual, mostly from iPhones.
 Keep your eyes on the [Intern Hackday site](http://hackday2011.linkedin.com/) for the official event